fbpx

 Photo: Embla

-I spent so much of my own hospitality wage on eating and drinking in fabulous places, and I don’t regret a cent.
+I spent so much of my hospitality wage on eating and drinking in fabulous places, and I don’t regret a cent.

-In Italy, I made some of my most amazing memories by going out to random bars in Florence and getting to know bartenders and restaurant owners who would take me out to salsa clubs and late-night parties once they’d clocked off for the night.
-Not only did they give me the most incredible dining experience and local adventures, they’d also recommend things for me to do, people to visit and specialties to try.
-If you’re ever in a new place and you want to get to know the locals, go to your nearest bar and order a dealer’s choice.
+Not only did they give me the most incredible dining experiences and local adventures, but they also gave me recommendations for things to do, people to visit and specialties to try.
+If you’re ever in a new place and want to get to know the locals, go to your nearest bar and order a dealer’s choice.

-“Dining with someone means they always want to chat, which is nice, but I really love dining in peace and quiet because I get to observe so much more dining alone.
+“The people-watching is my favourite part,” she says.
+“Dining with someone means they always want to chat, which is nice, but I love dining in peace and quiet because I get to observe so much more dining alone.
+It helps with work.
+Most of my stories come from dining alone because if you bring someone, it can be hard to focus and take it all in.”

+Bazika works as a freelance journalist, travelling all over the world.
 She spent her 22nd birthday in Antigua on a week-long trip for work.
 She was staying in a gorgeous resort full of rich people (tough gig, huh?), and almost everyone was in a couple.
-There were young women with older men, young hot, rich couples, older couples… the kind of people that really just exist inside their own bubble.
+There were young women with older men, young hot, rich couples, older couples… the kind of people that just exist inside their own bubble.

 dining-alone

-Tash was dining at the resort restaurants and bars so she could write some pieces on their food and booze offerings, and almost every night, people would come up to her and ask, “Sweetie, are you okay?”.
+Bazika was dining at the resort restaurants and bars so she could write some pieces on their food and booze offerings, and almost every night, people would come up to her and ask, “Sweetie, are you okay?”.

 So much about society has changed in the last decade.
-Women have a newfound strength in being independent, and there’s been a huge restructuring in terms of traditional relationships.
+Women have a newfound strength in being independent, and there’s been a restructuring of traditional relationships.
 Women are no longer seen to need a man by their side or to be only valued for their ability to accessorise a marriage with femininity.
 Strong, independent, and kick-ass women are being celebrated, and I think that with that, we all have less fear of being seen alone.

 dining-alone

 In simple terms, we’re less set in our ways.
-Sure, there are still people who love going to the same restaurant, drinking the same bottle of Shiraz and being served by the same waiter – and that’s okay—but younger generations are becoming increasingly more willing to step outside their comfort zone and try new things more often.
+Sure, there are still people who love going to the same restaurant, drinking the same bottle of Shiraz and being served by the same waiter — and that’s okay — but younger generations are becoming increasingly more willing to step outside their comfort zone and try new things more often.

 This style of dining has become increasingly popular in Australia.
 It’s perfect for a date, with one other friend or alone.
-One venue that does it seamlessly is Gerald’s Bar.
+One venue that does it seamlessly is Gerald’s Bar, which has been in Melbourne for 15 years and has a sister venue in San Sebastian, Spain.

-Gerald’s Bar has been in Melbourne for 14 years and also has a sister venue in San Sebastian, Spain.
-Its Melbourne venue is situated on leafy Rathdowne Street in Carlton North, and it’s really a safe space for any diner, with incredible food, drinks, atmosphere, staff and one of my favourite places to dine alone.
+Its Melbourne venue is on leafy Rathdowne Street in Carlton North, and it’s a safe space for any diner, with incredible food, drinks, atmosphere and staff.
+It’s one of my favourite places to dine alone.

 dining-alone